 The Spaniard could not stand to have a Portuguese leading the party, and after becoming increasingly jealous and angry, he killed the Portuguese and took over the leadership.

 The priests refused to go further with the band being led by an “evil leader” and returned to Mexico.
-The rest of the group continued on to what is now Colorado but were attacked and killed by Apache Indians.
+The rest of the group continued to what is now Colorado but were attacked and killed by Apache Indians.

 More than a year later, Francisco Vazquez de Coronado would explore the area in search of Gran Quivira, the seven cities of gold.
 However, his search would prove nothing more than a frustrating one when he returned empty-handed.

-More than one hundred years later, in the 1700s, the Spaniards were transporting twelve chests of Spanish gold coins from Santa Fe, New Mexico to St. Augustine, Florida.
+More than one hundred years later, in the 1700s, the Spaniards were transporting twelve chests of Spanish gold coins from Santa Fe, New Mexico, to St. Augustine, Florida.
 The money was to be utilized for payroll and garrison expenses.
-The regiment, led by a man by the name of Carrasco Rodriguez, for some reason, traveled through Colorado rather than taking a more direct southerly route.
-Somewhere around where Trinidad is today, the regiment was caught in the winter weather where they were forced to stay until the spring.
-When spring arrived, Rodriguez once again led his caravan in the wrong direction and nothing was heard of them again.
+For some reason, the regiment, led by a man by the name of Carrasco Rodriguez, traveled through Colorado rather than taking a more direct southerly route.
+Somewhere around where Trinidad is today, the regiment was caught in the winter weather and forced to stay until the spring.
+When spring arrived, Rodriguez once again led his caravan in the wrong direction, and nothing was heard of them again.

 Some say that the Spaniards buried the chests of gold somewhere along the banks of the Purgatory River.
 However, the more prevalent theory is that the Spaniards were attacked by Indians, who took their weapons, tools, clothing, and animals.
 Having no use for the gold, they probably threw it into a cave or a ravine.
 This theory is supported by a later finding of a suit of Spanish armor found along the banks of the Purgatory River, as well as a skeleton and ancient firearm found in a cave east of the Willow-Vogel Canyon junction in 1924.